 - · Lotion (may contain alcohol): refreshes and closes pores (mild sting).

-- · Balm (alcohol-free): soothes and hydrates, ideal for sensitive skin.
+- · Balm (alcohol-free): soothes and moisturizes, ideal for sensitive skin.

 Look for panthenol, allantoin, chamomile or witch hazel.
 Tip: try classics from Proraso or the elegant scents of Taylor of Old Bond Street.
 Also be sure to check out the eccentric Noble Otter.